cyberbotics/webots-doc/guide/object-road.md

 Derived from [Solid](../reference/solid.md)

-%figure "Roundabout model in Webots."
+%figure "A simple and customizable roundabout, all the roads are equally separated in orientation.
+"

 ![Roundabout](images/objects/road/Roundabout/model.png)